 Yes you can but be sure to defrost it and wring the liquid out well before using.

 Yes you can, for the best results make the dip up to the point of blending it.
 When you want to serve it, put your blended ingredients back on the hob and add the cream and cheese.
 Still, you can make the whole dip ahead and reheat gently, although the consistency might alter slightly.

 - 2 Cloves of Garlic

 - 250 g Mushrooms

 - Melt the butter in a pan

 - Slice the Mushrooms, Leek and Onion and crush the garlic, add them to the pan and cook until soft.

 - Remove from the heat and put it all in a blender, blend until chopped but still chunky.

-- Once the spinach is mixed through and wilted, add the cheese, mix through and heat gently until melted.
+- Once the spinach is mixed through and wilted, add the cream and the cheese, mix through and heat gently until the cheese has melted.
 Season with salt and pepper.

 - Transfer to a bowl and serve warm.

 Go ahead and try these homemade potato crisps now